tensorflow/models/official/nlp/MODEL_GARDEN.md

 By default, the experiment runs on GPUs.
 To run on TPUs, one should overwrite `runtime.distribution_strategy` and set the tpu address.
 See [RuntimeConfig](https://github.com/tensorflow/models/blob/master/official/core/config_definitions.py) for details.

-In general, the experiments can run with the folloing command by setting the corresponding `${TASK}`, `${TASK_CONFIG}`, `${MODEL_CONFIG}`.
+In general, the experiments can run with the following command by setting the corresponding `${TASK}`, `${TASK_CONFIG}`, `${MODEL_CONFIG}`.
 ```
 EXPERIMENT=???